 Church and Academy is an initiative of the Diocese of Glasgow and Galloway which brings together both the pastoral and academic dimensions of the Church’s lived experience.

-Meeting in the Theology and Religious Studies Building at 4, The Square, on the main campus of the University of Glasgow, it seeks to provide a forum where ideas, both old and new, can be shared and through which relationships can be strengthened.
+It seeks to provide a forum where ideas, both old and new, can be shared and through which relationships can be strengthened.
 It seeks to serve the Church and the community by offering a space of honest enquiry.
 All are very welcome.

 Contact us with comments and suggestions, or to be added to the mailing list.